Pace Kenya

-Pace Kenya ,(Ian Gituku) is a melodious rapper, singer, audio engineer from Kenya.
+Ian Gituku, known as Pace Kenya, is a rapper, singer, audio engineer from Kenya.
 He started music at a very early age of 14 years playing the piano in his primary school, Gilgil Hills and proceeded to better his musical career onto his secondary school years.
-Pace worked as a solo artist at Studio 15 and then joined J.M.E Records in 2010 to release his first song Go Bananas.
-The song won the hearts of his friends and schoolmates who encouraged him to do music full-time.
-Ian is son to Ngene Gituku.
+Pace worked as a solo artist at Studio 15 and then joined J.M.E Records in 2010 to release his first song "Go Bananas".